Configurable Log Masking

 Each deployment sets the

-environment variable to point to the mounted Logback config file (e.g.,/logback/logback-spring.xml
+LOGGING_CONFIGenvironment variable to point to the mounted Logback config file (e.g.,/logback/logback-spring.xml).Node components set the

 Log Masking Pattern